If you haven’t already done so, check out Part 1 of the article!

 The biggest issue for Camara was the manner in which he was let go.
 While still in the middle of his rehabilitation, he was informed that he was released by the club via text messages.
 It infuriated Camara that the club didn’t inform him about his release face to face.
 He felt like he was treated as an outsider, “like a foreigner.”
 Home United were rushing him to go back to France and Camara didn’t want to kick up a fuss, so he packed his bags and flew back to Paris.

 “I had a lot of opportunities presented to me but the way they ended things with me, I was very very angry.
-So I said, okay if you want to do these kind of things with me, see you, bye bye, au revoir.”
+So I said, okay if you want to do these kinds of things with me, see you, bye-bye, au revoir.”

 Talking to Camara, I can sense how his final season in Singapore was a bitter experience.
 It stings even more because time after time he rejected better offers that came to him, he was loyal to The Protectors and stayed with the club.
 When he first arrived at the club, management told him that compared to every other club in Singapore, Home United is a family.
 Up until that season, the defender truly believed that notion, and it was this family spirit that convinced him to reject advances by other clubs.
 He was even close with Sharin, so I guess it is rather baffling to hear how things panned out towards the end.